mrossinek/cobib/README.md

 Note: Use `pip3` if you still have Python 2 installed.

-If you would also like to install the man-page and (crude!)
-Zsh completion, you need to download the source code and do the following:
+If you would also like to install the man-page, you need to download the source code and do the following:

 ```
 git clone https://gitlab.com/cobib/cobib